Can your diet and healthy living slow down progression of cataracts?

 The precise reasons as to why cataracts develop are still largely unknown, and the only effective cure remains cataract surgery, where the clouded natural lens of the eye is removed and a clear plastic lens (known as an intraocular lens or IOL) is implanted in its place.

-The development of cataracts is largely (although they can develop in younger people as well).
+The development of cataracts is largely associated with ageing (although they can develop in younger people as well).
 Bearing this is mind, a common question is whether the onset of cataracts can be delayed or slowed as we get older, if not prevented altogether.

 Recent research would seem to suggest that there are steps that can be taken with regard to diet and lifestyle that may be able to slow down or inhibit the growth of cataracts.